Create a beautifully eclectic and chic table with simple flower arrangements for beginners and other tablescape ideas from eclectic bloggers.

 Even though there are not as many layers as I usually add to a tablescape, I kept this table interesting by placing a floral tablecloth and a lace table runner under the basic dishes and serving ware.

-The tablecloth is actually placed wrong side up so the blues would be more muted.
+The tablecloth is actually placed the wrong side up so the blues would be more muted.
 Pretty wrapping paper, throw blankets, and scarves make great tablecloths too.

-Each place setting has my favorite gold bamboo serving ware, an ikea plate, Calvin Klein cloth napkin, plastic stemware, and an elephant napkin holder that was my grandmothers.
+Each place setting has my favorite gold bamboo serving ware, an IKEA plate, Calvin Klein cloth napkin, plastic stemware, and an elephant napkin holder that was my grandmother’s.
 She lived in Africa for some time so these might even be global!

-We have many of our nice dishes in long term storage while we live overseas so I often do crazy things like mixing plastic and china together.
+We have many of our nice dishes in long-term storage while we live overseas so I often do crazy things like mixing plastic and china together.
 Rules are meant to be broken, right?

 Thanks so much for stopping by.
-There are many other beautiful Spring tables to inspired you.
+There are many other beautiful Spring tables to inspire you.
 Make sure to check out Stephanie’s from Casa Watkins Living, next on the blog hop!
 You’ll love her global eclectic style.